October 16, 2023

 If you are unsatisfied with our response to your access and/or correction request, or how we handle your personal information, please contact the appropriate Privacy Office.
 For contact information, see Who Do I Contact with Privacy Questions?.
 If the Privacy Office is unable to address your concern to your satisfaction, you may bring the matter to the attention of the appropriate Privacy Commissioner.
 Some of our activities are subject to the jurisdiction of the Office of the Privacy Commissioner of Canada(Open in a new tab); other activities are subject to the jurisdiction of the Privacy Commissioner of your province or territory of residence.

 We may make changes to this policy from time to time.
 Any changes we make will become effective when we post a modified version of the policy on this webpage.
-If we make any significant changes to the policy, we will post a notice on our websites.
+If we make any material changes to the policy, we will post a notice on our websites.
 By continuing to participate in our programs, and/or use our services or purchase our products after the modified version of the policy has been posted, you are accepting the changes to the policy, subject to any additional requirements which may apply.
 If you do not agree to the changes in our policy, it is your responsibility to stop participating in our programs, and/or using our services or purchasing our products.
-It is your obligation to ensure that you read, understand and agree to the latest version of the policy.
+It is your obligation to ensure that you read, understand, and agree to the latest version of the policy.
 The “Effective Date” at the top of the policy indicates when it was last updated.

 10.0 Who do I contact with privacy questions?